Juris-Berkulis/Duck_hunt/README.md

 # Duck_hunt

-The game "Duck Hunt", which is written in pure html and scss code.
+The game "Duck Hunt", which is written in pure html and css code.